You are here

 Primary Source References

 1791 February 2.
 (Thomas Mann Randolph to Jefferson).
 "Polly has allready informed you of the addition of a little Grand Daughter to your family and of its unexpected arrival; which was pleasing to us as it was not in the least premature.
 Mrs. Fleming had been kind enough to offer her assistance to Patsy during her confinement which we expected would have commenced about the end of February, and I had gone down to accompany her up.
 But Mrs. Lewises attention and tender concern supplied the place of Mrs. Fleming and made some amends for the want of my Sympathy.
-Patsy has had one slight fever only which lasted for a very short time: the little girl is perfectly well and grows "5
+Patsy has had one slight fever only which lasted for a very short time: the little girl is perfectly well and grows fast."5

 1791 February 8.
 (Thomas Mann Randolph to Jefferson).
 "The little one is perfectly well and increases in size very fast.
 We are desirous that you should honor her and ourselves by confering a name on her and accordingly have deferred the christening till we can hear from you."6